e-Learning Blog

 ・Surveys

-For the already existing "Moodle", administrators can easily manage the progress of each learner by utilizing its functions such as attendance and grade management.
-Furthermore, by analyzing the progress data and generating reports, it can also be useful for learning plans, instruction, and course improvements.
-In addition, with the registration of teaching materials, it is also possible to easily conduct tests, surveys, and report submissions.
+In the case of the already mentioned "Moodle", it has features for managing attendance and grades, as well as managing learners' learning progress, allowing administrators to easily grasp each individual's progress.
+Furthermore, by analyzing the data from progress management and generating reports, it can also be useful for learning plans, instruction, and course improvements.
+Additionally, alongside the registration of teaching materials, it is also easy to conduct tests, surveys, and report submissions.

 ・Attendance Management